PPiesina/obsidian/work/Task Notes/Sharing Page Update.md

 - [x] set vfwrapper context in lwc
 - [ ] dark map theme
 - [ ] mini layout for sidebar and navigation
+- [ ] ui permissions for sidebar and navigation bar
+- [ ] rename stuff from routical to rtcl
+- [ ] mini controller with dark/light mode toggle
 - [ ]
 - [ ]
 - [ ] truck rows with tacho, fuel and task details